The Best Classic Mashed Potatoes Recipe

 With the holidays right around the corner I thought it would be nice to have a mashed potato recipe that you can either leave how it is written here, or use to add your favorite mix-ins.
 This is hands down one of my favorite recipes I use over and over again.
 Once you master the classic recipe, you can do all kinds of variations that work for so many occasions.

 First things first, give them a good rinse in the sink and start peeling.
+You can leave some of the skin on the potatoes if you like.
+Personal preference.
 Grab a friend or family member to help, this is the part of the recipe that takes the longest.

 Once they’re peeled, cut each potato in half and place down so they’re flat on your cutting board.

 Cut each half in half again then cube into about 1 inch pieces.
 Your goal is to cut the potatoes the same size so they finish cooking the same time.

 Into the dutch oven they go.
 I start with room temperature water and transfer my potatoes in.
 Make sure you have enough water that covers all potatoes.

 Turn up the heat to high and when it starts boiling, reduce heat slightly and set your timer.
 I like to start with 8 minutes so I can check from there.